mdn/content/files/en-us/web/javascript/reference/errors/private_setter_only/index.md

 {{jsSidebar("Errors")}}

-The JavaScript "getting private setter-only property" occurs when reading the value of a [private property](/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties) for which only a [setter](/en-US/docs/Web/JavaScript/Reference/Functions/set) is defined.
+The JavaScript exception "getting private setter-only property" occurs when reading the value of a [private property](/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties) for which only a [setter](/en-US/docs/Web/JavaScript/Reference/Functions/set) is defined.

 ## Message